 These headphones have a remarkably accurate and very well-balanced frequency response.
 Their excellent neutral sound is great for music of all genres.
 They sound just a touch less open than the Sennheiser, but this may be because the Sennheiser sound slightly brighter overall, which means the difference in soundstage may not be as noticeable for everyone.

-Although the Ananda aren’t as well-built as the Sennheiser, their build quality is better than the similarly-designed HiFiMan Edition X, making them the best HiFiMan model for critical listening that we've tested so far.
+Although the HiFiMan aren’t as well-built as the Sennheiser, their build quality is better than the similarly-designed HiFiMan Edition X, making them the best HiFiMan model for critical listening that we've tested so far.
 As long as their build quality holds up and they don’t develop any major defects, they’re a great choice overall.

-If you’re looking for planar magnetic headphones that sound excellent but are even cheaper, then get the HiFiMan Sundara.
-They don’t feel as well-built as the HiFiMan Ananda, but they sound nearly just as good and are considerably less expensive, giving them an amazing price-to-performance ratio.
-While we had no issues with our unit, unfortunately there have been multiple reports online of some units having a few driver issues.
+If you want planar magnetic headphones that are significantly cheaper but still sound amazing, get the HiFiMan Sundara.
+Their build quality doesn't feel quite as good as the HiFiMan Ananda, but they sound nearly as good and are considerably less expensive, giving them an amazing price-to-performance ratio.
+While we had no issues with our unit, unfortunately there have been several reports online of driver issues.
 That said, if you get a functional unit, they have similarly amazing sound reproduction as the Ananda in a less bulky design that most people will likely prefer.